Examples of Effective KRIs (Part III)

 What are examples of lagging KRIs?

-Lagging KRIs show evidence of control failures that have already started to surface and need immediate remediation.
+Lagging KRIs show evidence of control failures that have already started to surface.

 What are examples of leading KRIs?

-Leading KRIs provide predictive signals so teams can reduce risk exposure before incidents occur.
+Leading KRIs provide predictive signals before incidents occur.

 How do you implement KRI thresholds and escalation?